protocol/web3-dev-team/proposals/16-first-filecoin-storage-deal.md

 ## Project definition
 #### Brief plan of attack

-Step 1: _DONE!_ Have sample users attempt to store a file on Filecoin by walking through existing available documention, with no help from fellow Labbers.
+Step 1: _BEGUN!_ Have sample users attempt to store a file on Filecoin by walking through existing available documention, with no help from fellow Labbers.

 Step 2: PM creates a system for tracking and assinging the critical tasks on this path, using Andrew's video and [JV's slides](https://docs.google.com/presentation/d/1UbO7LKo47KTZcPL8xK41ubFEZwJ7MeFnnAT0_y1yIII/edit?usp=sharing) as a starting point, particularly slide 42 where he outlines which problems can be solved by documentation and which require engineering (and presumably subsequent changes to documentation).